Orange-OpenSource/conllueditor/README.md

 * ka: Georgian (Mkhedruli)
 * hi: Devanagari (Hindi)
 * gu: Gujarati
+* bn: Bengali (and to a certain extend Assamese and other languages using the Bengali Alphabet)
 * ja: Japanese (Only Katakana and Hiragana)
 * ar: Arabic (Modern Standard Arabic, unvocalized forms are transliterated without vowels)
 * arc: Aramaic (unvocalized forms are transliterated without vowels)